Party Animals (video game): Reception

+Party Animals received "generally favorable" reviews from critics, based on 16 reviews listed at review aggregator Metacritic.
+Critics wrote favorably on its gameplay and visuals.
+On Steam, user reviewers at launch were "Mostly Negative" due to its monetization mechanics, which aggressively priced in-game skins, and lack of an offline mode, which contradicted the game's description.
+The developers responded that a mistranslation resulted in the erroneous description for the game.

-The game has received mostly positive reviews.
-During the Steam Game Festival: Autumn Edition, it reached a concurrent player peak of 135,834, making it the fourth most played game on Steam.
-The game amassed a large numbers of viewers on Twitch, having over 113,000 viewers watching gameplay streams.
+During the Steam Game Festival: Autumn Edition in 2020, the game's playtest reached a concurrent player peak of 135,834, making it the fourth most played game on Steam.
+It amassed a large numbers of viewers on Twitch, having over 113,000 viewers watching gameplay streams.